 Cover Crop Diversity through Evaluation and Increase from Breeder Stocks and Germplasm Repositories

 Funded by Southern SARE

-This is a joint project with Dr. Carlene Chase and Dr. Patricio Munoz in the Horticultural Sciences Department.
-It builds on previous work with cover crops and the objective is to select specific cultivars from the species that have performed best as cover crops in previous years for breeding.
-Few, if any, of the cultivars of these species were developed as cover crops, but rather as cash crops.
+This project sought to select specific cover crop cultivars for a breeding program.
+The cultivars were selected from cover crop species that performed best in our previous years of cover crop research.
+Most of these cultivars were developed as cash crops rather than for use as a cover crop.
 The desired growth and flowering characteristics for use as cover crops differ from those of cash crops.
-Selecting for those characteristics is the primary objective of this project.
-My responsibilities on this grant are primarily to organize grower assessments and field days.
+Selecting for those characteristics was the primary objective of the project.

 The Greening of Strawberry Plasticulture